This is a recipe and tutorial on how to make Vegetarian Eggplant Lasagna. It is an eggplant parmesan dish.

 But Aura Lee is a very prepared woman.
 She was not about to let a little fire and smoke get in the way of a good time.
-She had handmade Eggplant Lasagna Stacks in the freezer that she pulled out to reheat.
+She had handmade Vegetarian Eggplant Lasagna Stacks in the freezer that she pulled out to reheat.

 I mean, just look at them!

-They were beautiful!
+The vegetarian eggplant lasagna stacks were beautiful!
 And she had them heated and set on a plate in no time.